shadabakhtar97/Core-Java-2023/README.md

 ```

 This simple program demonstrates the basic structure of a Java program, including the use of classes, the `main` method, and the `System.out.println` statement for printing to the console.

+## 3. Two Control Statements
+Control statements, such as if-else and switch, allow developers to control the flow of execution in Java programs.

+## 4. Using Blocks of Code
+Java uses curly braces ({}) to define blocks of code.
+This scoping mechanism is essential for organizing and controlling the visibility of variables and methods.

+## 5. The Java Class Libraries
+Java comes with an extensive set of class libraries providing pre-built functionality.
+These libraries cover areas such as networking, I/O, data structures, and graphical user interfaces, saving developers time and effort.

+# Data Types, Variables, and Arrays

+## 1. The Primitive Types
+Java supports primitive data types such as int, double, boolean, etc., for storing basic values.

+## 2. A Closer Look at Literals
+Literals represent constant values in Java code.
+Understanding different types of literals is crucial for effective programming.

+## 3. Variables
+Variables provide named storage locations for data in a program.
+They must be declared with a specific data type before use.

+## 4. Type Conversion and Casting
+Java supports automatic type conversion and explicit casting to ensure compatibility between different data types.

+## 5. Automatic Type Promotion in Expressions
+When combining values of different data types in expressions, Java automatically promotes certain types to ensure accurate calculations.

+## 6. Arrays
+Arrays in Java allow the storage of multiple values of the same type under a single variable name.
+They provide a powerful mechanism for handling collections of data.